chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

     - Axios (To make calls to the Django Backend)
     - Hot reload

+    If you want to install more stuffs, simply `np install [pkg]` locally.
+Then observe that `package.json` got changed.
+Docker will pick it up and install them on the container once you `docker compose build` again.

 - __Nginx:__ This is the server for the Docker-Compose testing build.
 The default configuration in use can be found at the __nginx/nginx.conf__ file.
 Serves Django's static and media files as well.
 See conf for details.

 - __PostgreSQL:__ This is the default configured database for this repository